Estimating the cost of requests to YDB via ad-hoc APIs

 Building a secondary or vector index

-The cost of building an index is made up of the total cost of the following operations:
+The cost of building an index equals the total cost of the following operations:

-- I/O operations whose cost is comprised of:
+- I/O operations whose cost includes the following:

 - Reading data from indexed and intermediate tables: